covolan/nvim-configs/README.md

-# Neovim-configuration
+# Tools configurations

-This is my repository for storing my neovim configurations.
+This is my repository for keeping my tools configurations.

-This configuration started from kickstart neovim.
-I separated the configurations into their own files for organization porpuses.
-Feel free to yank anything from the configuration.
-The init_old.lua is pretty much the same that the init.lua from the kickstart neovim.
-Just with some comments erased.

-the file _init.lua_ has the dependencies, in this case is the folder in witch my configs ar stored, that is _lua/covolan_.
-Inside it, there is another _init.lua_ that points to the initialization of the settup (_set.lua_), the keybinds (_keymap.lua_) and the lazy file (_lazy_init.lua_).
-This refers the lazy folder that has all the pluggins from lazy.
+I have configurations for NeoVim, i3 WM, rofi and polybar.

+This configurations are free of use for anyone that wish to copy them.
+Some of them are pretty standart as I usually take the defaut configuration and modify it to my needs.
+All of the applications are using the catppuccin theme.

+For the neovim installation, I used Fuse to run the appimage. also needed `git`, `make`, `unzip`, `gcc` and `ripgrep`.

+For the i3 installation the dependencies of my configuration are: `polybar`, `picom`, `feh`, `rofi` and `gnome-screenshot`.

+For the rofi configuration, i basically installed the catppucinn frappe theme.